Is Direct Realism a Convincing Theory of Perception?

 : The argument from hallucination

-- P2 can be questioned: a hallucination may not be a genuine perception at all - Perception requires a causal relation between an external mind-independent object and the perceiver's sensory apparatus — hallucination involves no such relation - Whether drug-induced or a symptom of mental illness, a hallucination is better understood as an uncontrolled projection of the imagination than a perception - If hallucinations are not perceptions, they are not counterexamples to a theory of perception
+- P2 can be questioned: a hallucination is not a genuine perception.
+Perception requires a causal relation between an external mind-independent object and the perceiver's sensory apparatus — hallucination involves no such relation.
+If hallucinations are not perceptions, they are not counterexamples to a theory of perception

 Loading...